Sedeniono/VSDoxyHighlighter/README.md

 :--------:|:--------:
 ![Example dark without highlighting](Pictures/ExampleLight_NoHighlight.png) | ![Example dark without highlighting](Pictures/ExampleDark_NoHighlight.png)

-The aim of the extension is to make reading and writing Doxygen style comments in Visual Studio easier.
+The colors aim to make reading and writing Doxygen style comments in Visual Studio easier.
 The highlighting effectively performs a rough check while writing them whether the commands are correct.
 But even if Doxygen is not used to generate documentation for the source code, I personally have found it convenient to use the commands in order to provide some consistent structure to the documentation.
 Especially, important messages such as warnings or notes are harder to overlook while reading the source code.